nrwl/nx/docs/shared/tutorials/angular-monorepo.md

 Notice how `shared-ui` is not yet connected to anything because we didn't import it in any of our projects.

 Exercise for you: change the codebase such that `shared-ui` is used by `orders` and `products`.
-Note: you need to restart the `nx graph` command to update the graph visualization or run the CLI command with the `--watch` flag.
+Note: you need to restart the `npx nx graph` command to update the graph visualization or run the CLI command with the `--watch` flag.

 ## Testing and Linting